HbirdJ/RoboticsND/RoboND-DeepLearning-Project/writeup.md

 This condensed image then goes through decoder blocks that upsample the data back to its original size.
 The final output image weights three different classes: target, people, and neither.

+### Convolution Layer Encoding
+The Convolutional layers break down the image into different parts by using pooling.
+As the network is trained, filters are built that match different elements of the image that the model is looking for.
+A filter may learn enough to recognize legs or maybe a head.
+In this specific application, the primary differentiating element of the target compared to the other pedestrians is the color of its clothes.
+Some filters likely grow primaily to identify the red hue of the target.

+In the downsampling process, filters are looking for local maximums.
+In other words, the only data passed on is from the filter being confident it found a relevant piece.
+Some data is lost here, but connected layers (discussed later) help perserve some of this lost information.

+### 1x1 Convolutional Layer
+After the original image has been analyzed by the filters and reduced by pooling through multiple layers, every filter value is broken out into a single list of values.
+Each of these values is making its own prediction on what part of the input image may contain.
+This is passed onto the decoding blocks to determine.

+A standard convolutional network would use a fully connected layer here where all the values effectively submit a vote which determines how likely the input is to contain an expected output.
+Maintaining spacial data for these 1x1 votes so positional knowledge is maintained creates a fully convolutional network.

+### Convolutional Layers Decoding
+Upsampling is required to bring the pooled image back up to full size with the output predictions intact.
+Intuition suggests you'll be loosing significant fidelity, but fortunately the data is travelling back through the deep set of filters involved which help rebuild the image's fidelity.

 ## Neural Network Architecture

 Using the functions built in the semantic segmentation lab, the following fully convolutional network was built: